“Subject to editorial fallibility, the best will be printed.”

 The Kiosk is published annually by Morningside College and is distributed at no cost to Morningside students and alumni.

 2013 marked the 75th anniversary of the literary magazine for Morningside College.
 Through its several titles—Manuscript, Perspectives, and Kiosk—the magazine has a long history of celebrating creative writing and art on campus.
-Below are links to electronic versions of the available copies of the magazine.

 A special Retrospective edition with selections from the past issues was compiled in spring 2013.